Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 To illustrate how to use this tool, I will work through an example.
 In my example, I have a class of 30 students.
-I have just got their latest results and want to rank them and assign them grades based on their ranking within the class.
+I have just gotten their latest results and want to rank them and assign them grades based on their ranking within the class.
 The top 10% get an A, the next 20% get a B, the next 20% get a C and the remainder get a D grade.

-My ultimate goal is to end up with a table such as the one shown below with as little manual work as possible:
+My ultimate goal is to end up with a table such as the one shown below with as little manual work as possible.

 In conjunction with the Rank and Percentile tool, I will use the MATCH and INDEX functions to assign the student names to the raw data created by the tool.
-I will then use the IF function to automatically assign a grade to them based on their result as well.
+I will then use the IF function to automatically assign a grade to them based on their results as well.

-Adding the Analysis ToolPak in Excel 2007 and Excel 2010
+Adding the Analysis ToolPak

 Before using the tool, we need to ensure that the Analysis ToolPak is present in Excel.
 The ToolPak can be found on the Data tab, in the Analysis group and is accessed via the Data Analysis button.
-I have a hub that covers adding both the Developer tab and the Analysis ToolPak to both Excel 2007 and Excel 2010 which can be found here:

-Using the Rank and Percentile Tool in Excel 2007 and Excel 2010
+Using the Rank and Percentile Tool

 Now that we have added the Analysis ToolPak, select the Data Analysis button and select Rank and Percentile as shown below.